rlangoy/PB1151vSnippets/README.md

 ### 1. Flash the firmware

 1. Open the board in [Thonny](https://thonny.org/) (or your preferred MicroPython IDE).
-2. Copy `Firmware/Micropython/serialJSONLedAndSwitches.py` to the board.
+2. Copy the whole `Firmware/Micropython/jsonSerialAndBLE/` folder to the board (the main script depends on `ble_nus.py`, `tmp102.py`, `adxl345.py`, and `sensor_service.py`).
-3. Run it.
-Pressing a switch should print a JSON line to the console.
+3. Run `serialBleJSONLedAndSwitches.py`.
+Pressing a switch should print a JSON line to the console; the board also starts advertising over BLE as `Pico-NUS`.

+> Only need LEDs and switches over serial, without BLE/servo/sensors? `Firmware/Micropython/snipplets/serialJSONLedAndSwitches.py` is the minimal predecessor version.

 ### 2. Run the C# app